zeruhur/thalassa/01_thalassa.md

 **Morale**
 Enemies must pass a THU save to avoid fleeing when they take their first casualty and again when they lose half their number.
 Some groups may use their leader's THU in place of their own.
 Lone foes must save when they're reduced to 0 STA.
 Morale does not affect PCs.

-**Hirelings**
+**Companions**
-PCs can hire **hirelings** to aid them in their expeditions.
-To create a hireling, roll 3d6 for each ability score, then give them 1d6 STA and a simple weapon (d6), then roll on the [**Character Creation**](#character-creation) tables to further flesh them out.
-Hirelings cost between 1-3ec per day, or a share of whatever treasure the party obtains.
+PCs can hire **companions** to aid them in their expeditions.
+To create a companion, roll 3d6 for each ability score, then give them 1d6 STA and a simple weapon (d6), then roll on the [**Character Creation**](#character-creation) tables to further flesh them out.
+Companions cost between 1-3ec per day, or a share of whatever treasure the party obtains.

 **Wealth & Treasure**
 The most common coin is the electrum (e), which is equal to 10 silver (s) and 100 copper (c).